heroiclabs/nakama-docs/docs/realtime-chat.md

 A cursor can be used to page after a batch of messages for the next set of results.

+We recommend you only list the most recent 100 messages in your UI.
+A good user experience could be to fetch the next 100 older messages when the user scrolls to the bottom of your UI panel.

 ```csharp fct_label="Unity"
 var errorHandler = delegate(INError err) {
   Debug.LogErrorFormat("Error: code '{0}' with '{1}'.", err.Code, err.Message);